StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 zip -r ./stackpack-0.0.2.sts stackpack.conf provisioning resources
 ```

 This should produce a `0.0.2` version of the StackPack.
-Upload the StackPack to StackState using the CLI.
+Upload the StackPack to Rancher Observability using the CLI.

 ## Upgrading the StackPack

-Navigate to the **StackPacks** page in StackState and find the **Tutorial** StackPack.
+Navigate to the **StackPacks** page in Rancher Observability and find the **Tutorial** StackPack.
 If the StackPack is still installed, you should see that there is a new version available.
 This is what that message looks like:

 ![](../../.gitbook/assets/v51_stackpack_upgrade_available.png)